 Managing Brisbane Central Futsal for the last eight years, he has built it up from 32 teams to 70 teams.

-EURO FUTSAL COACH
+FIRE FUTSAL ACADEMY COACH

 Aiz is a seasoned Singaporean athlete that has represented club and country in various sports ranging from Football, Futsal, Street Soccer, Hockey, floorball and Athletics.

 Aiz holds a B.A. in Sports Management from the University of Wolverhampton.
 He combines his knowledge as a seasoned athlete and coach to provide a unique insight into how players can improve their game.